- Tinman, Mt Maunganui

 Tri Tag Relay

-New to Kinloch in 2013 is Teams racing.
+Teams racing is back for the second year in 2014.
 It's the hottest new format of racing to hit the triathlon scene.
 How does it work?
 Read on.

 The Facts - Age Group Racing

 1. Each team has four people; either a Male Team, a Female Team or a Mixed Team consisting of any number of men and women totalling 4